wikipop/non_steam_stellaris_mod_downloader/README.md

-# Upload steam stellaris mods to paradox launcher
+# Download steam mods to non steam Stellaris

 This script will help you with downloading mods to your non steam version of Stellaris.
 Script is configured to work out of the box with stellaris, but you can easily modify it to work with other games (like hoi4).

 ## Installation
 1. Download the script